 Areas of expertise

-Turku, Finland.
+Kirsi Laitinen is Professor at the University of Turku, Institute of Biomedicine, Research Centre for Integrative Physiology and Pharmacology and Director of Functional Foods Forum, Turku, Finland.
 She completed her PhD in human nutrition at the University of Southampton, UK, in 2000 and was inspired by the tremendous impacts nutrition may have on human health.
 She has since completed a series of studies in Finland with particular interest in exploring the impacts of nutritional determinants, including probiotics, during pregnancy and breastfeeding on maternal and child health.
-To date she has contributed about 120 scientific peer reviewed publications to the nutrition field.
+To date she has contributed about 150 scientific peer reviewed publications to the nutrition field.

 Her research centers on relations amongst dietary components, metabolic markers and microbiome with health, the main focus being in early nutrition (mother and child), gut health and Western diseases including obesity, gestational diabetes, type 2 diabetes and allergy.
 One field of study is diagnostics involving early biomarkers (microbiota, serum).
 The active dietary ingredients studied include probiotics and lipids.
-She has also on-going studies related to dietary intake as well as the development and testing of methods, including E-health, for dietary intake assessment in different groups of individuals, and eating behaviour and quality of life, with the primary focus groups being children and women during and after pregnancy.
+She has also on-going studies related to dietary intake as well as the development and testing of methods for dietary intake assessment in different groups of individuals, and eating behaviour and quality of life, with the primary focus groups being children and women during and after pregnancy.

 -Pedagogic qualification of a teacher, Faculty of Education, University of Turku, Turku, Finland, 2010 (60 credits).

 -More than twenty years’ experience in teaching both at undergraduate and postgraduate level (at the University of Turku since 2000-) involving curriculum planning and implementation, development of teaching including several pedagogic approaches like problem based learning and use of internet based learning platform.
 The primary area of teaching is human nutrition.

 -Theses supervision: 16 PhD students (nine on-going).